 Welcome to 1st Grade

-This fall marks the start of my fourth year of teaching overall, my third year teaching first grade at Immanuel.
-I am truly I previously taught a 1-2 split class at St. Peter in Richmond.
+This fall marks the start of my fifth year of teaching overall, my fourth year teaching first grade at Immanuel.
+I am truly blessed.
+I previously taught a 1-2 split class at St. Peter Lutheran School in Richmond.

 Outside of school, I enjoy reading, watching Netflix, country music and concerts, hiking, and spending time with friends and family.